likeandscribe/unravel/packages/frontpage/README.md

 pnpm run dev
 ```

 If you need to login, you need to setup some additional env vars and serve your dev server over the public internet.
-You can do this with `cloudflared` altho other options are available eg. `ngrok` or `tailscale`:
+You can do this with `cloudflared` although other options are available eg. `ngrok` or `tailscale`:

 ```bash
 pnpm exec tsx ./scripts/generate-jwk.mts # Copy this output into .env.local